Best Rat Bait: Top 5 Baits To End Rat Problems

 With this sort of bait, you will need to seal off or remove any other sources of food before use.
 It may take more than one nibble for this poison to take effect.
 Having any other potential food around will counteract the bait’s use.

 Like a block or bar bait, pelletized baits often have anticoagulants.
-These smaller-sized pieces remove the need of cutting or breaking bars.
+These smaller-sized pieces remove the need for cutting or breaking bars.
 They’re much easier to place.

 These are best if you have a mouse problem as well as a rat problem.
 The smaller size makes it accessible to little rodents as well as large ones.